jrandj/aws-security-specialty/README.md

         ]
     }
     ```
-However, the IAM user in account B still cannot get objects in the S3 bucket.
-Which one may cause the failure?

     * The IAM user in account B may not have IAM permissions to get an object in the S3 bucket.

 1. You have maintained an AWS account A containing an S3 bucket that another AWS account B needs to upload files to.
-In the S3 bucket policy, s3:PutObject is allowed for the IAM user in account B. And the IAM user in account B can use `aws s3api put-object` to upload objects to the S3 bucket successfully.
+In the S3 bucket policy, *s3:PutObject* is allowed for the IAM user in account B. And the IAM user in account B can use `aws s3api put-object` to upload objects to the S3 bucket successfully.
 However, it has been found that users in AWS account A cannot open the new uploaded objects.
 How should you fix this issue?
     * The problem is that once account B has uploaded objects to the bucket in account A, the objects are still owned by account B, and account A does not have access to it.
 The option `--acl bucket-owner-full-control` should be added to the command `aws s3api put-object` to give permissions to the bucket owner for the objects.

 1. Which of the following is used as a secure way to log into an EC2 Linux instance?
     * SSH key pairs are used to login to EC2 instance.
 IAM credentials are not relevant as they are of the AWS console.
 AWS Access Keys are not relevant as they are used to log into the AWS console and services using the command line.

 1. Your company owns many AWS accounts managed by AWS Organizations.
 To meet security compliance, the CloudTrail should always be enabled in all AWS accounts.
 However, during the last couple of weeks, it was noticed that IAM users in certain AWS accounts disabled the CloudTrail feature.
 You need to add a restriction rule to prevent such actions.
 What is the best way to achieve that?
-    * A Service Control Policy (SCP) can be configured to deny the CloudTrail StopLogging action and add the policy to the relevant OUs in the organization.
+    * A Service Control Policy (SCP) can be configured to deny the CloudTrail *StopLogging* action and add the policy to the relevant OUs in the organization.
 Configuring policies at the user level would be an inefficient method in this scenario.

 1. You are working in the cloud security team in a big company.
 To meet security compliance, you oversee applying AWS Config rules to AWS accounts in other organizational units (OUs).
 However, it has been found that the Config rules may be deleted by IAM users accidentally in these AWS accounts.
 You need to prevent such actions from happening again.
 How should you implement this?
-    * An SCP should be implemented that denies the DeleteConfigRule action.
+    * An SCP should be implemented that denies the *DeleteConfigRule* action.
 The new SCP should be applied to organizational units in the AWS Organization.
 Permission boundaries are not relevant in SCP.

 1. Every application in a company's portfolio has a separate AWS account for development and production.
 The security team wants to prevent the root user and all IAM users in the production accounts from accessing a specific set of unneeded services.
 How can they control this functionality?
     * An SCP that denies access to the services can be created.
 If all production accounts are in the same OU, the SCP can be applied to that OU.